RedisLabs/redislabs-docs/content/rs/databases/redis-on-flash/rof-quickstart.md

 ## Step 4: Connecting to your database

 You are ready to connect to your database to store data.
-See [test connectivity]({{<relref "/rs/databases/connect/test-client-connectivity.md">}}) page for a tutorial on connecting to your database.
+See the [test connectivity]({{<relref "/rs/databases/connect/test-client-connectivity.md">}}) page to learn how to connect to your database.

 ## Next steps

-If you'd like to generate load against the database or add a bunch of data for cluster testing, the [memtier_benchmark quick start]({{< relref "/rs/clusters/optimize/memtier-benchmark.md" >}}) should help.
+If you want to generate load against the database or add a bunch of data for cluster testing, see the [memtier_benchmark quick start]({{< relref "/rs/clusters/optimize/memtier-benchmark.md" >}}) for help.

-To see the true performance and scale of Redis on Flash, you must tune your IO path and have the flash path set to the mounted path of SSD or NVMe flash memory as that is what it is designed to run on.
+To see the true performance and scale of Redis on Flash, you must tune your I/O path and set the flash path to the mounted path of SSD or NVMe flash memory as that is what it is designed to run on.
 For more information, see [Redis on Flash]({{< relref "/rs/databases/redis-on-flash/" >}}).